Quenary/cardholder_pwa/readme.md

 # docker-compose.pg.yml for postgres db (separate container in app network by default)
 docker-compose -f <filename e.g. docker-compose.pg.yml> up -d
 ```

+### Important notes

+- The first registered user (after deployment or migration from version 0.0.13) will be assigned to the owner role.
+For now this account cannot be deleted and owner role cannot be reassigned in a convenient way.
+- The owner can change some application settings from the interface or delete other users.